DGEs2018/Traineeship-progress/Week6/journal.md

     - Binding names - could be any word.
 Digits, could be part of it, they just shouldn't be the initials
     - Also allowed, `$, _`
     - No other punctuations or special characters
+    - The list of reserved words which could not be used as variable names
+    ```break case catch class const continue debugger default
+       delete do else enum export extends false finally for
+       function if implements import interface in instanceof let
+       new package private protected public return static super
+       switch this throw true try typeof var void while with yield
+    ```
+    - Boolean (""), Boolean(false), Boolean(undefined) will all return false.
     -